Assessing an application for a taxi operator licence

 If you are registered for VAT you will need to enclose your VAT Registration Certificate with your application, or an acknowledgement from HMRC that you have applied for VAT registration and then present the registration certificate to the DVA whenever HMRC issues it.

 If you or your partnership is not VAT registered you will have to provide alternative evidence that your business tax obligations are in order:

-- if you are a sole trader you will have to supply your last HMRC self assessment
+- if you are a sole trader you will have to give your last HMRC self-assessment

-- if you are starting a business or becoming self-employed you will have to supply confirmation from HMRC that you have registered for self-assessment
+- if you are starting a business or becoming self-employed you will have to give confirmation from HMRC that you have registered for self-assessment

-- in the case of a partnership, each partner must supply a copy of their HMRC self assessment and partnership tax return
+- if in a partnership, each partner must give a copy of their HMRC self-assessment and partnership tax return

-- in the case of a new partnership, each partner must enclose proof of registration for self assessment and registration of the partnership for business taxes
+- if in a new partnership, each partner must send proof of registration for self-assessment and registration of the partnership for business taxes

-If you choose not to prepare formal accounts you still need to keep records of income and expenditure over a set accounting period.
-You may be required to produce these.
+If you choose not to prepare formal accounts you still need to keep records of income and spending over a set accounting period.
+You may need to produce these.